Proportional representation: The pros and cons

 Is a radical reform of the voting system key to healing Britain's political divisions?

-The Lib Dems have long campaigned for parliament to adopt PR to give minority parties such as themselves, the Green Party and Ukip a bigger voice in government.
+The Lib Dems have long campaigned for Westminster to adopt PR to give minority parties such as themselves a bigger voice in government.

-A new system could take two forms: alternative vote (AV) - which is not proportional, but is likely to increase the representation of small parties - or single transferable vote (STV), which is truly proportional.
+In the UK, the two most popular suggestions for a reformed electoral system are alternative vote (AV), which is not fully proportional but is still likely to increase the representation of small parties, and single transferable vote (STV), which is truly proportional.